ENDERZOMBI102/BEE-manipulator/CONTRIBUTING.md

 ### Opening a Pull Request

 Please make sure that you have been working with the "dev" branch.
 Pull request should use the "dev" branch as their base.
-(as 12/08/2020 the dev branch isn't available yet, it will be created when BEE Manipulator v.1.0 is released)